 The ADC readings of a functional sensor can be corrupted when the burn-out current sources are enabled.
-The burn-out current sources are recommended to be disabled when performing the precision measurement, and only enabling them to test for sensor fault conditions.
-If the global chop mode is enabled, disable this mode before making a measurement with the burn-out current sources.
+The burn-out current sources are recommended to be disabled when performing the precision measurement, and are recommended to be enabled only when testing for sensor fault conditions.